evanshortiss/expeditious-engine-redis/README.md

 parameter.

 #### keys(callback)
 List all keys that this engine instance contains.
+This can be expensive as per the reddit docs for KEYS.

 #### ttl(key, callback)
 Get the time left before _key_ expires.
 Returns _null_ as _res_ if the entry is